Print

 • I highly recommend using a food scale to measure out the flour.
 Inexpensive and worthwhile!
 The precise measurement it provides makes a huge difference in obtaining the right texture for bread.

-• Rise Time: The rise time of your bread can vary depend on the temperature of your kitchen.
+• Rise Time: The rise time of your bread can vary depending on the temperature of your kitchen.

 • Baking: Lower the oven rack to a lower position when baking the bread.
 This will prevent the top from browning too quickly while baking.